 If you’re looking to go from beginner to intermediate PPC manager, then this is probably your best option.

 - Great course for beginners looking to get a good level of knowledge

 - Certification is useful for PPC professionals

-- Not comprehensive but offers good level of knowledge for beginners
+- Not comprehensive but offers a good level of knowledge for beginners

 Don’t be put off by the fact that this course uses the old word for Google Ads.
-This highly rated course for beginner PPC marketers offers some in-depth learning on all things Google Ads.
+This highly-rated course for beginner PPC marketers offers in-depth learning on all things Google Ads.

 At 13 hours, you get another level of knowledge compared to the other courses on this list.
 And another reason is that certificates issued by SkillUp are recognised by professionals.

 This course is free, but you will need to complete it within 90 days.

 - The comprehensive course goes beyond many others on this list